bbugyi200/funky/README.md

 **Local** funks are stored using a hidden database file that is located in the same directory where the funk was created.
-These can be manipulated using the options described in the demo above (run `funky -h` for more information).
+These can be manipulated using the options described in the demo above (run `funky -h` to see descriptions of these options).
 Once created, a local funk can be used just like any other command or normal funk as long as you are inside of the directory where the local funk was originally defined.

 **Global** funks, on the other hand, are stored in your home directory (``/home/<user>``) and can be used from any directory.
 Local funks can be used